harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/gitleaks-scanner-reference.md

 ### Additional CLI flags

-You can run the [`gitleaks`](https://github.com/gitleaks/gitleaks) scanner with CLI arguments such as:
+Use this field to run the [`gitleaks`](https://github.com/gitleaks/gitleaks) scanner with CLI arguments such as:

 `--log-opts="-n 1000" --max-target-megabytes 10 --redact`